Shannon Saunders

-Shannon Rebecca Saunders (born 4 July 1994), known professionally as iiola is an English singer and songwriter from Wiltshire.
+Shannon Rebecca Saunders (born 4 July 1994), known professionally as iiola is an English singer and songwriter from Wiltshire, South West England.

 Early life

 Saunders started writing and producing songs at the age of 13.
 She attended the Royal Wootton Bassett Academy and the Stagecoach Drama School.

-She left school at sixteen to study song writing at BIMM in Bristol for a year before heading for London to pursue her career.
+She left school at sixteen to study song writing at BIMM in Bristol for a year before moving to London to pursue her career.

 Career

 In 2009 Saunders was inspired by Justin Bieber to start a YouTube channel, where she posted covers of songs, as well as her own originals.
-As of January 2023, she has over 58,300 subscribers and nearly 2 million total upload views.
+As of April 2026, she has over 56,900 subscribers and more than 2 million total upload views.

 Shannon Saunders

-In 2010 Saunders sang "I See the Light" for the UK release of Tangled.
-She was discovered by Disney Channel UK via her YouTube channel and asked to audition after winning the My Camp Rock contest that same year.
-In 2011 she was invited to sing "The Glow" for a London event celebrating the induction of Rapunzel to the Disney Princess franchise.
+Based on her YouTube channel, Disney Channel UK asked Saunders to audition for My Camp Rock, which she won in 2010.
+Later than year Saunders sang "I See the Light" for the UK release of Tangled.
+In 2011 she sang "The Glow" for a London event promoting the induction of Rapunzel to the Disney Princess franchise.

-Her first single was released under the name Shannon Saunders, "Heart of Blue", was released on her own label, Lovejoy Records.
+Her first single, "Heart of Blue", was released under the name Shannon Saunders on her own label, Lovejoy Records.
 It peaked at #48 on the iTunes charts.
-The music video, whose production only costs nine pounds, featured Saunders running barefoot through Oxford Street, London filmed by Damian Weilers.
+The music video production costs was nine pounds, featured Saunders running barefoot through Oxford Street, London filmed by Damian Weilers.

-Whilst touring in 2013 Shannon independently released Atlas and created the official music video incorporating her live performances and interactions with her fanbase.

 In 2014 Saunders released two singles: "Sheets" and "Silly Little Things".

-In 2015, she released an EP in partnership with Caroline International titled Instar.
-After performing stripped back live versions of the EP on SBTV one of her songs "LO-FI", co-written and produced by Dee Adam, was then picked up and sampled by frumhere on his track "she only likes me when i'm drunk".
+In 2015, she released an EP through Caroline International titled Instar. frumhere sampled her song "LO-FI," co-written and produced by Dee Adam, on his track "She only likes me when i'm drunk".

-Following the success of the "Heart of Blue" video, Saunders teamed up again with director Damian Weilers to create a music video for her song "Pure" (produced and co-written by Mark Wilkinson and Dee Adam).
+Saunders again teamed up with director Damian Weilers to create a music video for her song "Pure" (produced and co-written by Mark Wilkinson and Dee Adam).
 The video was shot at Reynisfjara, the black-sand beach found on the south coast of Iceland, and had minimal electronic elements and electric guitar.

-"Rips in your Jeans" was released in 2017 and highlights a self-directed and produced video featuring Saunders' fanbase.
-It was shot by her with the help of Raja Virdi in East London's vintage store 'Atika'.
+"Rips in your Jeans" was released in 2017 and with a video shot by Saunders with the help of Raja Virdi in East London's vintage store Atika.

 The last track released under Saunders' birth name, "Still", was created as an awareness track for mental health issues and was supported by Heads Together, a charity under The Royal Foundation umbrella.